 We wanted to compare our own grow light meter app to those similar light meter apps as well.
 We are of course a bit biased, but want to make this comparison as fair as possible.
-In order to allow for comparison against simple illuminance (Lux/fc) meters, we put Korona to the test as a simple lux meter, which is not even using it at its full capability as a PAR meter to measure PPFD.
+In order to allow for comparison against simple illuminance (Lux/fc) meters, we put Korona (that is now named Photone) to the test as a simple lux meter, which is not even using it at its full capability as a PAR meter to measure PPFD.
 Our app offers a custom calibration feature to fine-tune the app for an inidividual phone if desired.
 In this test, we used the factory pre-calibration that you get right after downloading the app.
 No custom calibration was performed.

 Other Light Meter Apps